 Rethinking Email Notification System Design

-Can anyone else relate to the overwhelming number of email notifications in their inbox?
+Can anyone else relate to the flood of email notifications in their inbox?

 The Bell & Notification Center Window

-The most obvious building block of a web notification system is the bell icon (thanks to social apps), the popover modal, or even the full page where the notifications themselves live.
+The most obvious part of a web notification system is the notification bell and inbox UI.
+Thanks to social apps, we all know the popover modal or full page where notifications live.

-When looking at an individual notification, this is the short list of parts that we can expect it to have:
+When looking at a single notification, here is a short list of parts we can expect:

-- A time stamp or time elapsed since it was received
+- A time stamp or time since it arrived.

-- An icon or thumbnail to indicate who it's from (person image, brand logo, etc.)
+- An icon or thumbnail to show who it is from (person image, brand logo, etc.).

 Notification Type Taxonomy